Queen Mary Hospital (Hanmer Springs): Chisholm Ward

-The Chisholm Ward was named after the hospital's first medical superintendent Percy Chisholm and the name was used from the 1950s.
-Female patients at the hospital were housed in the town nearby from c.
-1920 until 1926 when the ward opened.
+The Chisholm Ward, in the Arts and Crafts style, was designed by John T. Mair and the Public Works Department.
+It was named after Percy Chisholm, who had advocated for the construction of a ward for female psychiatric patients and the name was used from the 1950s.
+The ward was built in 1926 to house female psychiatric patients.
+Prior to the construction patients were housed in the nearby town.
 It had 55 beds.
 A dormitory, lounge and kitchen/dining area were in the centre with two wings of single rooms branching out.

 Chisholm accommodated both men and women from 1976 to 2003.

 The building is protected by a New Zealand Heritage Category I status.
 The Hurunui District Council commissioned a conservation plan for the ward which was completed in 2010.